palewire/django-calaccess-raw-data/docs/howtocontribute.rst

     $ cd repo
     $ pip install -r requirements_dev.txt

-Make sure you have MySQL installed.
-If you don't, now is the time to hit Google and figure out how.
-If you're using Apple's OSX operating system, you can `install via Homebrew <http://benjsicam.me/blog/how-to-install-mysql-on-mac-os-x-using-homebrew-tutorial/>`_.
-If you need to clean up after a previous MySQL installation, `this might help <http://stackoverflow.com/questions/4359131/brew-install-mysql-on-mac-os/6378429#6378429>`_.
+Make sure you have MySQL or PostgreSQL installed, because we don't currently support any other database backends.

-Then create a new database named ``calaccess``.
+If you want to use MySQL.
+Create a new database named ``calaccess`` like this:

 .. code-block:: bash

-    mysqladmin -h localhost -u root -p create calaccess_raw
+    mysqladmin -h localhost -u root -p create calaccess

-If you have a different username, substitute it above.
-You'll be prompted for that user's mysql password.

 Then create a file at ``example/project/settings_local.py`` to save your custom database credentials.
 That might look something like this.